Lasagne al Forno

 My first lasagne recipe is clearly in need of an update and that's simply because we are now able to buy more authentic ingredients.

 I have also discovered from an Italian friend that the long, slow cooking of the ragu really does develop all the flavours in a wonderful way.
 Lasagne has suffered greatly from being anglicised, factory made and served as cheap nosh, its authenticity obliterated - all the more reason to reinvent this great classic dish in all its original glory.

-You can now watch how to make Lasagne al Forno in our Cookery School video below - 'Baked Pasta Dishes'.
+You can now watch how to make Lasagne al Forno in our Cookery School Video, click the image to play.

 This recipe is from Delia's Complete How to Cook.
 Serves 6

 First of all take a large frying pan and heat 1 tablespoon of the olive oil over a medium heat and gently fry the onion for about 10 minutes, moving it around from time to time.

 While the onion is softening, chop the pancetta: the best way to do this after opening the pack is to roll the contents into a sausage shape, then using a sharp knife, slice it lengthways into 4, then slice the lengths across as finely as possible.
 After 10 minutes, add this to the pan to join the onion, add the garlic and continue cooking the whole lot for about 5 minutes.
 Now transfer this mixture to the casserole.